 A simple comparison is done between the findings from the current study and the recent research models in the same field.
-Firstly, Tuan et al. [18] reached results showing that two factors, "Support for Research" and "Organization's Research Objectives," both had a positive influence on the research productivity of the lecturers at their university.
-Many earlier studies have also corroborated this, such as Bland et al. [24], Jahan et al. [25], and Bandara and Amarasinghe [19].
+Firstly, in Research Paper (Tuan et al., 2022), researchers reached results showing that two factors, "Support for Research" and "Organization's Research Objectives," both had a positive influence on the research productivity of the lecturers at their university.
+Many earlier studies have also corroborated this, such as Bland et al. (2005), Jahan et al. (2018), and Bandara & Amarasinghe (2023).
 This confirmed our finding that some institutional and financial factors may affect productivity, including financial rewards and providing resources and equipment for research.
-Secondly, Hue et al. [17] found that "Resources for Research Activities" constitute the most important factor affecting the research productivity of lecturers at VNU, followed by research objectives and strategies and leadership.
+Secondly, Hue et al. (2022) found that "Resources for Research Activities" constitute the most important factor affecting the research productivity of lecturers at VNU, followed by research objectives and strategies and leadership.
 This also confirms the findings stated in Table 2 that there is a correlation available between productivity and the allocation of specific time and resources to research, as well as support through the availability of job promotion and funded research.